Original North American area codes: Central office prefixes

 Face of a 1939 rotary telephone dial with the telephone number LA-2697, which includes the first two letters of Lakewood, New Jersey, as the central office prefix, later converted to LA6.

-Most automatic dial switching systems were designed since the early 1920s to provide service for up to ten-thousand subscriber lines for a complement of four digits in all telephone numbers.
+Most automatic dial switching systems were designed since the early 1920s to provide service for up to ten thousand subscriber lines for a complement of four digits in all telephone numbers.
 Each of these switching systems constituted a local telephone exchange, formally known as a central office.

 Larger communities required multiple central offices to satisfy the service needs of their population.
-To accommodate more than ten-thousand telephone lines in a city for automatic dial service, extra digits were added to the telephone number, preceding the line number.
+To accommodate more than 10,000 telephone lines in a city for automatic dial service, extra digits were added to the telephone number, preceding the line number.
 Such extra digits identified a specific central office in the area to which the desired destination was connected.
 They served as routing codes to those central offices.
-In places without automatic routing between central offices, subscriber dialed the operator and asked for the destination at a specific central office, typically by the exchange name that was associated with each switching system.
+In places without automatic routing between central offices, a subscriber dialed the operator and asked for the destination at a specific central office, typically by the exchange name that was associated with each switching system.
 In automatic service regions, the exchange name, or central office name, could be dialed by the initial one, two, or three letters, as letters were arranged with the numeric equivalent on each telephone dial.
 Central office prefixes had already been used in the cities' dial systems since the 1920s, but only the largest of cities used three digits or letters.

 This practice of dialing central office prefixes and users' familiarity of the system was preserved in the initial formulation of the new numbering plan, but was standardized to a format of using two letters and one digit in the prefix, resulting in the format 2L–5N (two letters and five numerals) for the subscriber telephone number.

 For most cities, this conversion required the addition of extra digits or letters to the existing central office prefix.
 For example, the Atlantic City, New Jersey, telephone number 4-5876 was converted to AT4-5876 in the 1950s.
 Complete replacement of existing prefixes was necessary in the case of conflicts with another office in the state.
 Duplication of central office names, or an identical mapping of two different names to digits, was not uncommon.
 In practice, the conversion of the nation to this numbering plan took decades to accomplish and was not complete before the alphanumeric number format was abandoned during the 1960s in favor of all-number calling (ANC).

 In addition to the central offices that provided the subscriber line for each telephone (wire centers), the toll routing system included special switching facilities that exclusively routed long-distance calls between end offices.
 Each of these toll offices also received an assignment of a unique three-digit toll office code.
 To reach another operator in another central office or toll office, an operator dialed only the office code of the destination.